OpenIndiana/oi-docs/docs/handbook/getting-started.md

 Using this option, OpenIndiana will use the entire disk.
 No other operating system can share the same disk.

-Optionally you may use a legacy MBR partition.
+Optionally you may use an existing zpool.

+Another option is to use a legacy MBR partition.
 MBR partitions will allow you to create multiple partitions.
 MBR will also support dual booting another operating system.